Mastering Sliprail: Boost Your Desktop Efficiency in Simple Steps

 Step 2: Core Interaction - Input and Selection

-The summoned Sliprail main window is very clean, primarily consisting of an input field and a results list.
-Here’s the core flow:
+The Sliprail main window is very clean and simple, mainly containing an input box and a results list.
+It works as follows:

 As you start typing in the input field, the list below updates instantly, filtering based on your input (supports keyword matching, potentially fuzzy search) and prioritizing the best matches.
 These items typically include: